Outreach and Campus Engagement

 Outreach and Campus Engagement includes developing relationships with academic departments and student affairs and services offices.
 Our liaison staff provides assistance to departments/offices across campus designed to meet the psychological and developmental needs of students.
 We value building collaborative relationships with our campus partners.

 CAPS provides presentations to the UC community for a variety of topics related to mental health and wellness.
 These workshops and programs can be tailored to meet the specific needs of groups/units across campus, i.e. workshops on issues of diversity within units or factors that impact the mental health needs and functioning of at risk or targeted groups.
-If you would like to request a workshop or presentation, please contact Dr. Beth Williams at 513-556-0648.
+If you would like to request a workshop or presentation, please contact Julie Lineburgh, M.Ed., LPCC-S at 513-556-0648.

 Let's Talk is a program which provides easy access to clinicians from UC's Counseling and Psychological Services (CAPS).
 This service is available for all UC students who may not need traditional counseling, but could still benefit from one-on-one support.
 Visit the Let's Talk Page for more information.

 CAPS offers a variety of essential mental health trainings.
 We believe in creating and supporting a trauma informed community within the university.
-These training are designed to provide helpful information and resources to Faculyt, Staff, and students.
-Trainings include Managing Students in Distress, Evidence-informed ways to support students after trauma, and Suicide Prevention.
+These training are designed to provide helpful information and resources to faculty, staff, and students.
+Trainings include supporting students in distress, evidence-informed ways to support students after trauma, and suicide prevention.

 Managing Students in Distress